Mergifyio/mergify/docs/source/conditions.rst

 3. A status check might not be reported by a service (CI) (e.g., because it's broken) and therefore be totally absent.

-Those three facts makes it **mandatory** to write explicitely the checks that are expected for your condition to be valid.
+Those three facts makes it **mandatory** to write explicitly the checks that are expected for your condition to be valid.
 Therefore you should write something like: